-Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe The Project must engage with communities using a dedicated community liaison officer and have an effective stakeholder engagement plan, including a grievance mechanism for communities to access and lodge complaints.
-OperatorECO Local employment should be a priority for the construction contractor to lessen the number of employees away from their homes.
+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe Influx of Jobseekers As part of onboarding construction workers, training should be provided on preventing Gender Based Violence, Sexual Assault and Sexual Harassment.
+Site ManagerContractorOperatorECO ConstructionOperation During construction, the Project must engage with communities using a dedicated community liaison officer and have an effective stakeholder engagement plan, including a grievance mechanism for communities to access and lodge complaints.
+Local employment should be a priority for the construction contractor to lessen the number of employees away from their homes.
 No recruitment should occur at the Project gate to prevent informal settlements around the Project site.
-Increased security in the Project area should be provided to regulate access to the site and prevent informal settlements. - Employment It is suggested that non-locals should only be hired when specialist skills, which are unavailable locally, are required.
+Increased security in the Project area should be provided to regulate access to the site and prevent informal settlements.
+Employment It is suggested that non-locals should only be hired when specialist skills, which are unavailable locally, are required.
 The following aspects in this regard should receive priority: EOSite ManagerOperator ConstructionOperation Residents and communities should be employed wherever possible; Local companies should be used whenever possible, especially for unskilled and semi-skilled work; Local workers should be used and mentored as far as possible; Rigorous and transparent recruitment processes should be followed, and regular audits should be undertaken to establish whether workers are locals.
+C postato.
 Economy The proponent should engage with local authorities and business organisations to investigate the possibility of procuring materials, goods and products from local suppliers where feasible.
 Operator ConstructionOperation Prior to decommissioning, engagements should happen with the local authorities to inform them that the operations will be closing.
-Site Manager Contractor Developer Decommissioning A closure plan should be developed to transition businesses and staff which will have become dependent on the Logistics Hub to other economic opportunities.
-DeveloperEO
+Site ManagerContractor Decommissioning

-Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe Job Losses A downscaling and retrenchment plan must be developed before the operation enters the decommissioning phase.
+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe Prior to decommissioning, a closure plan should be developed to transition businesses and staff which will have become dependent on the Logistics Hub to other economic opportunities.
+DeveloperEO Job Losses due to decommissioning A downscaling and retrenchment plan must be developed before the operation enters the decommissioning phase.
 Reskilling should be offered to workers so they can find alternative jobs.
 Workers should be assisted in accessing the Unemployment Insurance Fund.
 Local social services should know that the operation will be closing and that workers will need assistance.
 Insufficient Saldanha Port Capacity The proponent should ensure that the Port can accommodate the additional commodities.
 Operator ConstructionOperation Added Pressure on The Saldanha Municipality The proponent should inform the municipality of the Project and the potential for an influx of people looking for jobs so that the municipality can prepare for this.